|

 You get to play the apprentice of a wizard who is attempting to restore magic to the world, and who tasks you with the retrieval of a MacGuffin from a castle.
 The game consists of you puzzling your way through this theft.
 The world is small and implementation is rather sparse, though not uncommonly so for a game written in 2000.
 The puzzles are run-of-the-mill, involving locked doors and guards, but the implementation is solid and the inquisitive player will be rewarded with funny responses.
 The entire game can be played in perhaps fifteen minutes.

-This is version 6 of this page, edited by Edward Lacey on 3 March 2013 at 7:40am. - View Update History - Edit This Page - Add a News Item
+This is version 8 of this page, edited by Lance Campbell on 1 August 2021 at 12:50am. - View Update History - Edit This Page - Add a News Item - Delete This Page